 While we’re still trying to zero in on the exact causes of Seasonal Affective Disorder, scientists have found some effective treatments for it.

-Medication: Because Seasonal Affective Disorder is a lot like other depressions in that it’s associated with a dysfunction in serotonin levels, antidepressants like Selective Serotonn Reuptake Inhibitors (SSRIs) like Prozac have proven exceptionally effective in treating it.
+Medication.
+Because Seasonal Affective Disorder is a lot like other depressions in that it’s associated with a dysfunction in serotonin levels, antidepressants like Selective Serotonin Reuptake Inhibitors (SSRIs) have proven exceptionally effective in treating it.

-Counseling: Traditional behavioral therapy has also proven to work wonders for people suffering from Seasonal Affective Disorder.
+Counseling: Cognitive Behavioral Therapy (CBT) has also proven to work wonders for people suffering from Seasonal Affective Disorder.
 Traditional therapy, mixed with things like proper lighting, proper diet and a proper approach to this mental disorder can truly make all the difference.